freeCodeCamp/guide/src/pages/certifications/javascript-algorithms-and-data-structures/basic-javascript/adding-a-default-option-in-switch-statements/index.md

+---
+title: Adding a Default Option in Switch Statements
+---

 # Adding a Default Option in Switch Statements

 * Adding a default option makes sure that in case your variable doesn't match any of the options, it will use the default.